wisq/wisq.github.io/_drafts/mblade1.md

 ## The leader problem

 When I first started playing, I quickly found myself annoyed by the skill system, which strongly pushes you towards the "charismatic leader" archetype.
 Your attributes — strength, agility, intelligence, charisma — place a hard limit on how high your skills can go, meaning that you'll need to choose what you want to be good at from the outset and focus only on that.

 All of the critical leader skills are intelligence- and charisma-based.
-If you go the strength/agility route, you're just one extra soldier, and that doesn't mean a whole lot in a party of 100 soldiers.
-But *unless* you focus on strength and agility, you'll never be particularly good at combat — or particularly durable, since your hitpoints are based on your strength, and on Ironflesh, a strength-based skill.
+If you go the strength & agility route, you're just one extra soldier, and that doesn't mean a whole lot in a party of 100 soldiers.
+But if you **don't** focus on strength and agility, you'll never be particularly good at combat — or particularly durable, since your hitpoints are based on your strength, and on Ironflesh, a strength-based skill.
 And, in the vanilla (unmodded) game, if you go down, the battle ends on the spot.

-This is not a game that expects you to be a Leonidas or a William Wallace.
+This is not a game that expects you to be a Hollywood action hero leader like Leonidas or a William Wallace.
 You're either a leader or a fighter, and if you insist on being a hybrid of the two, you won't be very useful as either.

 But why be limited by the standard skill system?
 The game offers the ability to edit and import your character, and I've got plenty of memory hacking tools besides.
 So I set out to make a character that could be both a leader and a fighter, and whose could have epic "up close and personal" fights without dying every few seconds.